itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

         - One Lambda invocation per each shard
         - Parallelization: up to 10 batches per shard in the same time
     - Queues:
-        - Lambda adds 60 mire instances per minute to scale up
+        - Lambda adds 60 more instances per minute to scale up
         - Up to 1000 batches of messages simultaneously
     - FIFO queues:
         - Messages within the same group are processed in order
         - Lambda scales to the number of the message groups

-### AWS Lambda Destinations
+## AWS Lambda Destinations

 - Configure to send result of a function to a destination
 - Async invocations destinations for successful and failed events can be sent to: